Select your Open Day

-Accelerate your career prospects as a project manager with this Masters course at Liverpool John Moores University.
-You’ll study postgraduate project management techniques and can gain PRINCE2 qualifications.
+Accelerate your career prospects as a Project Manager with this LJMU Project Management MSc.
+You’ll study advanced techniques and can gain a PRINCE2 qualification.

-- Curriculum informed by internationally recognised research from our Built Environment and Sustainable Technologies (BEST) Research Institute
+- Study a curriculum informed by internationally recognised research from our Built Environment and Sustainable Technologies (BEST) Research Institute

 - Enjoy excellent career opportunities in a variety of areas including construction, the oil and gas sector and the maritime industry

 Project management is a highly challenging role, requiring skilled individuals with the ability to lead and integrate a multi-disciplinary team of professionals.
 It is often identified as being about managing change.

 This MSc Project Management is designed to provide an integrated, coherent, stimulating and challenging programme of study in the theory, concepts, methods, tools and techniques of project management.